 Organizational Structure and Responsibilities

-The SparkLink Alliance Council (the Council) has the final say on all matters related to technical documentation.
-The Council shall formulate a technical documentation plan based on key annual tasks or specific requirements of the Alliance, control the scope of documentation, review technical documents, and then publish them.
+The SparkLink Alliance Council (the Council) is the highest decision-making body for the technical documentation work.
+The Council shall formulate a technical documentation plan based on key annual tasks or specific requirements of the Alliance, control the direction of documentation work, review and publish the technical documents.

 The SparkLink Alliance Expert Committee (the Expert Committee) shall provide technical consultation and review for technical documentation activities.
-The Expert Committee may propose a plan for preparing technical documents based on key annual tasks or specific requirements of the Alliance, and provide professional suggestions on the scope and content of technical documents.
+The Expert Committee may propose a plan for preparing technical documents based on key annual tasks or specific requirements of the Alliance, and provide professional suggestions on the direction and content of technical documentation work.

 The SparkLink Alliance Secretariat (the Secretariat) shall implement the technical documentation plan formulated by the Council and Expert Committee (the Plan).
 The Secretariat shall promote efforts from all Alliance members or entrust a working group of the Alliance to set up a Task Force, which will in turn draft required technical documents according to the Plan.
 The Secretariat shall review the scope of technical documents to ensure that these are drafted in line with the Plan.